Megabit/Blazorise/README.md

 ## Try Preview

-If you're willing to try preview versions of Blazorise all you need to do is to setup Visual Studio so it knows how to use Blazorise [MyGet feed](https://www.myget.org/feed/Details/blazorise).
-The easies way to do this is to create `NuGet.config` file and place it into your solution root folder.
+If you're willing to try preview versions of Blazorise, all you need to do is set up Visual Studio to know how to use Blazorise [MyGet feed](https://www.myget.org/feed/Details/blazorise) feed.
+The easiest way to do this is to create `NuGet.config` file and place it into your solution root folder.
 Then you copy the following content and paste it to the `NuGet.config`.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>